October 31, 2024 5:00-10:00 PM

 Get Involved: Sign up HERE and join us as a participant or reach out to us about volunteering!

-Benefits of Climbing: -Climbing has been to be effective therapy for those living with Parkinson’s Disease. -Physical Advantages: Strength, endurance, mobility, and balance -Mental Benefits: Route planning, focus, resilience, and support from peers
+Benefits of Climbing: -Climbing has been proven to be effective therapy for those living with Parkinson’s Disease. -Physical Advantages: Strength, endurance, mobility, and balance -Mental Benefits: Route planning, focus, resilience, and support from peers

 Resources and Research: -Climbing Out of Parkinson's - a video about the benefits of rock climbing for people living with Parkinsons, by Xiao Sylvia Bao 'Over the past four years, a unique tribe has formed within the larger climbing community at Sportrock Climbing Center.
 They laugh together, they joke together and they support each other.
 They were connected by Parkinson's Disease at first.
 But at the end of the day, it is the love of climbing that unites them, Parkinson's or not.'